Greenheart/greenheart.github.io/src/content/posts/keystatic-sveltekit-markdoc.md

 You can even combine Keystatic with [markdoc-svelte](github.com/CollierCZ/markdoc-svelte) to make your SvelteKit project render [Markdoc](https://markdoc.dev/) content with custom formatting, interactive Svelte components and use other powerful features of Markdoc.

-In combination, this gives you a solid foundation to build apps and websites where you want to make content editing accessible to your entire team via Keystatic CMS.
+In combination, this gives you a solid foundation to build apps and websites where you want to make content editing accessible to your entire team via Keystatic CMS, and especially their `github` mode.

 **Quick start: Check out the [keystatic-sveltekit](https://github.com/Greenheart/keystatic-sveltekit) repository if you want the simplest way to add Keystatic to your SvelteKit project.**